Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="setmanager"></a>CSimpleStringT::SetManager

-Určuje správce `CSimpleStringT` paměti objektu.
+Určuje správce paměti objektu `CSimpleStringT`.

 ### <a name="syntax"></a>Syntaxe